 In a long novel you can move around more, but consider that every time you provide access to a character, the reader will expect that character to be developed further — resist the temptation to give access to a character’s thoughts because it’s convenient for the plot, never to return to that characters interiority again.

 Mixing first and third-person point of view is rare.
 But it happens.
-Charles Dickens does it in “Bleak House,” with some chapters in third-person omniscient narration and others in first-person.
-But even Dickens was criticized for this choice, and some readers found it jarring.
+Most often where a third-person narrative is interspersed with first-person diary entries or letters.
+Charles Dickens mixes POV in “Bleak House,” with some chapters in third-person omniscient narration and others in first-person.
+But even Dickens was criticized for this choice, and some of his readers found it jarring.
 If it were done within the same scene, the whole thing would likely fall apart.

-Another error might be that Greg isn't speaking to us, but the narrator is.
+Another error might be that Greg isn’t speaking to us, but the narrator is.
 In most contemporary fiction, readers expect the third-person narrator to be impartial, unobtrusive.
-In 18th and 19th century fiction, authorial intrusion wasn't shocking.
+In 18th and 19th century fiction, authorial intrusion wasn’t shocking.
 It is today.
-So avoid the temptation to drop information into your narrative that the main character couldn't know – or wouldn't agree with – simply becuse it's conventient.
+So avoid the temptation to drop information into your narrative that the main character couldn’t know – or wouldn’t agree with – simply because it’s convenient.

 Generally speaking, choose a single point of view and stick with it.

 “In many respects, authors are actors.
 When we write in a character’s POV, we must become that character.
 If we fail to love him, we will fail to understand him and, as a result, end up looking down our noses and sermonizing.” — K.M.
 Weiland, Structuring Your Novel